- Search The Registry

-During World War I, from 1914 to 1918, Americans were struggling for their own identities, recognition, and increased potential for professional advancement.
+During World War I, African Americans were struggling for their own identities, recognition, and increased potential for professional advancement.
 During the 1914-1915 school year, a group of students who had been members of Phi Lambda Epsilon, and a group of other male students attending the college collectively went before the faculty with the idea of a new fraternity.
 These men all had high ideals regarding the teaching profession and the social needs of the students.
 The fraternity became national in 1921 when a second chapter was founded at Bradley University in Peoria, Illinois.
 The fraternity has since evolved from an honorary professional fraternity to a professional education fraternity, and then, in 1966, to an honor fraternity for all disciplines.
 Phi Sigma Pi became coeducational in 1977.

 State Teacher’s College at Warrensburg, Missouri was one of almost 200 institutions across the United States with the purpose of preparing educators for the growing country.
 The Missouri Beta Chapter of Phi Lambda Epsilon, a fraternity founded in 1892 with chapters located on normal and high school campuses, was organized in 1894 as the first fraternity on Warrensburg’s campus.
 In 1914 the faculty of Warrensburg investigated Phi Lambda Epsilon and found that it only emphasized the social side of college life, the chapter was disbanded.
 The faculty at first disapproved of a new fraternity on campus.